AselSiriwardena/rust-rocket-angular-seed/README.md

 ### Installing

-Install rust nightly to your environment
+Install rust nightly to your environment,

 ```
 rustup default nightly
 ```

-then install diesel for migrations
+then install diesel for migrations,
 ```
 cargo install diesel_cli — no-default-features — features postgre
 ```

-change your credentials in .env file
+change your credentials in .env file.

-Then run below command for setup your DB and tables
+Then run below command for setup your DB and tables.
 ```
 diesel setup
 diesel migration generate users
 ```

-next you need to navigate into ui folder.Then run
+Next you need to navigate into UI folder.
+Then run

 ```
 cd ui
 npm install
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demo.

 ## Deployment
-Run command below in root directory to start the application
+Run command below in root directory to start the application.

 ````
 cargo run